ONLINE MUSIC APPRECIATION

 Music 27A, taught by Larry Ferrara

-The spring orientation will take place online within the Music Appreciation course.
-Your account will be made active on Monday, January 14th.
-Please log in on that day so you know how to, build your profile, navigate the course, and be familiar with how to find the online orientation which will be held the next day, Tuesday, January 15th, from .
+The fall 2018 orientation will take place online within the Music Appreciation course.
+Your account will be made active on Monday, August 20th.
+Please login on then to become acquainted with the course layout, to build your profile, learn how to navigate the course, and be familiar with how to login to the live orientation online which will be held the evening of, Tuesday, August 21st, from

 When you enter the